 Preliminary

-These Registrar’s Requirements constitute the Registrar of Titles’ requirements for paper Conveyancing Transactions determined by the Registrar pursuant to section 106A of the Transfer of Land Act 1958.
+These Registrar’s Requirements constitute the Registrar of Titles’ requirements for Conveyancing Transactions determined by the Registrar pursuant to section 106A of the Transfer of Land Act 1958.

-Version 10 of these Registrar’s Requirements come into operation on 28 March 2024.
+Version 12 of these Registrar’s Requirements come into operation on 21 August 2025.